How to collect supplier emissions data for CBAM compliance (step-by-step guide)

 3. What counts as “verified” emissions data under CBAM?

 During the transitional period (2023–2025), third-party verification is optional but encouraged.
-Verified data should come from the installation level, calculated according to EU ETS/Monitoring and Reporting Regulation (MRR) standards, and ideally supported by an independent, accredited verifier.
+Verified emissions data is installation-level data calculated according to EU ETS/Monitoring and Reporting Regulation (MRR) standards, and supported by an independent, accredited verifier.

 4. Can my supplier send a lifecycle assessment (LCA) or EPD instead?